AndyRama/rails-mister-cocktail/README.md

 ### 4 - Routing, Controller, Views for Doses

 - A user can add a new dose (ingredient/description pair) to an existing cocktail
-- Checkout `simple_form` ,about `f.association` to easily create a select dropdown for our list of ingredients.
+- Checkout `simple_form` about `f.association` to easily create a select dropdown for our list of ingredients.

 ```
 GET "cocktails/42/doses/new"